You are here

 In this video, we will show you two note-taking techniques and five writing tips to help you avoid accidental plagiarism.

-When reading, it is important to develop a consistent note-taking system.
 Here are two strategies for note-taking.

 One strategy is a single source sheet, which is a good format to use for detailed note-taking.